albertattard/spring-boot-camp/docs/05-amqp/04-refactor.md

 # Reorganise classes
 {: .no_toc }

-Upto now, all classes are placed into one package, `demo.boot`.
-This worked well as we only had one feature, that is managing offices.
+Up to now, all classes are placed into one package, `demo.boot`.
+This worked well as we only had one feature, that is, managing offices.
 Now we will introduce a new feature, managing events.
+While we can keep all class in one package, that can become hard to navigate.

 ## Table of contents
 {: .no_toc .text-delta }